cyberark/conjur-puppet/README.md

 #### Public Functions

-* `conjur_secret`
+* `conjur::secret`

 ### `::conjur`

 This class establishes Conjur host identity on the node so that secrets can be fetched from Conjur.
 Two files are written to the filesystem on the Puppet node when this class is used, conjur.conf and conjur.identity.
-These files allow the conjur_secret function to authenticate and authorize with Conjur.
+These files allow the conjur::secret function to authenticate and authorize with Conjur.

 #### Parameters